-Overall, Ontario's market based approach to venture capital funds has demonstrated that holding an equity stake alongside private sector institutional investors is working effectively.
-With portfolio diversification across a sizable number of funds/companies to mitigate financial risks, the Province has a market-focused means to help develop high-potential companies and to better capture the associated economic benefits over the long term.
+Access to capital plays a critical role in accelerating the growth of innovative startups and entrepreneurial firms into medium and large companies.
+Overall, our government-sponsored venture capital funds are demonstrating that the policy of holding an equity stake alongside private sector institutional investors is working effectively.
+With portfolio diversification across a sizable number of funds/companies to mitigate financial risks, the Province has a marketfocused means to help develop high-potential companies and to better capture the associated economic benefits over the long term.